Table of Contents Show

 Address: 1186 San Andreas Rd, Watsonville, CA 95076

-This KOA is one of the best campgrounds for families and larger RV rigs.
-With easy access to many attractions and lots of amenities, it’s truly a prime pick for Santa Cruz camping options.
+The Santa Cruz KOA is one of the best campgrounds for families and larger RV rigs.
+With easy access to many attractions and lots of amenities, it’s truly a prime pick for Santa Cruz campgrounds.

 Sites have full hookups, some of them back-ins and others with pull-through access.
 Some sites are gravel, and others are asphalt.
 Many of the sites have patios, and some have small fenced areas for pets.

-In addition to the RV sites, this family-friendly KOA campground has a wide range of cabins with full bathrooms.
+In addition to the RV sites, this family-friendly KOA campground has a wide range of tent cabins with full bathrooms.
 Some are cozy for two people, while others sleep up to six.
 Even though it’s considered camping, you’ll still get hot showers, clean restrooms, and deluxe cabins at this location!